 Why Firefighting Accelerates Breakdowns

 Intuition screams "throw more at it."
 Extra hours, temp hires, expedited vendors.
 Short-term survival, long-term disaster.
+This instinct follows a predictable escalation path — see the 7-step crisis response framework for when firefighting tips into genuine business crisis.

 Resources divert from growth: that $5K overtime month could fund a process automation tool.
 Team energy drains on survival, not innovation.
 Leadership stays tactical, never strategic—micromanaging details while vision languishes.